marcells/bloggy/Readme.md

 > Small and lightweight blog engine for node.js.

+The main tasks for Bloggy are:
+- searche all ```meta.json``` files in a content directory (see Folder Structure)
+- build an index of this information
+- allow access to this index by the blog engine

+Bloggy contains a simple plugin system to extend the engine with more functionality (e.g.: RSS generation, query functions, ...).
+Bloggy itself is not responsible to render to output, but you can easily integrate it in your express infrastructure.

+## Dear developers
+Feel free to write plugins for it or to send pull requests.
 The code is checked with jslint and tested with mocha.
 You can use the grunt task to generate the code coverage.
 Just enter `grunt` at the command prompt.

-**Currently the documentation is incomplete!**
+During coding you can use `grunt watch`, which executes the tests every time you save a file.

 ## Folder structure